 The Comforter

 They were to receive another comforter so what comforter did they have then?
 At the time their comforter was Christ living with them.
 They knew Him.
 This is explained in verses 15-17.
 In verse 18 Christ emphasized that it would be Him just in another form.
 He then went on to further explain how it works.
 Although they had access to the Holy Spirit for other things (including access to the Father) their comfort came from Christ who consoled Thomas.
 Further explanation is given in verse 23.
-Although they would continue to have the access to the the Father which He promised them, it would be we
+Although they would continue to have the access to the Father which He promised them, it would be we

-One function of the Holy Spirit was to replace Christ as comforter.
+One function of the Holy Spirit was to replace Christ as comforter i.e. as the source of their peace of mind.
 Christ spelled out the job of the comforter in verses 8-15, where among other things, He explains that the Comforter part of the Holy Spirit would receive of Him and hence speak as it would come from Him.
-The summary is in verse 8,And when he is come, he will reprove the world of sin, and of righteousness, and of judgment
+The summary is in verse 8, And when he is come, he will reprove the world of sin, and of righteousness, and of judgment

 Baptism of the Holy Ghost AND baptism of fire